Contact Us for a Free Consultation (213) 542-0979

 Filing a False Police Report – Penal Code 148.5

-Now, if you go crazy, get angry and shoot your mouth off, you can bet — especially in a domestic violence circumstance — the prosecutors are going to charge you with criminal threat and these criminal threat charges have teeth because they can file it as a felony.
+Now, if you go crazy, get angry, and shoot your mouth off, you can bet — especially in a domestic violence circumstance — the prosecutors are going to charge you with criminal threat, and these criminal threat charges have teeth because they can file it as a felony.

 You could be looking at prison time.
-Not only that, criminal threat has been changed into a strike.
+Not only that, the criminal threat has been changed into a strike.
 So, now you'll have the felony on your record for the rest of your life in California.
 So, these cases are taken very seriously.

-Obviously you want to get an attorney who knows how to use that defense, knows when that defense will be successful and knows when it won't be successful.
-You don't want to think you've got that defense and you really don't have it, because they've got you on tape recording threatening to kill the person — that's going to be a problem for you.
+You don't want to think you've got that defense and you really don't have it because they've got you on tape recording threatening to kill the person — that's going to be a problem for you.
 And you can try to use that defense but you're probably not going to be successful in that scenario.

 About the Author